docker/docs/compose/compose-file/index.md

 toc_max: 4
 toc_min: 1
 ---
+>**New to Compose?**
+>
+> Find more information about the [key features and use cases of Docker Compose](../features-uses.md) or [try the get started guide](../gettingstarted.md).
+{: .tip}

+Use the following links to navigate key sections of the Compose Specification.

 The [Compose Specification](https://github.com/compose-spec/compose-spec/blob/master/spec.md) is the latest and recommended version of the Compose file format.
 It helps you define a [Compose file](03-compose-file.md) which is used to configure your Docker application’s services, networks, volumes, and more.

 Legacy versions 2.x and 3.x of the Compose file format were merged into the Compose Specification.
-It was first implemented in version 1.27.0 of the Docker Compose CLI.
+It is  implemented in versions 1.27.0 and above (also known as Compose V2) of the Docker Compose CLI.

-Use the following links to navigate key sections of the Compose Specification.

->**New to Compose?**
+> **Note**
 >
-> Find more information about the [key features and use cases of Docker Compose](../features-uses.md) or [try the get started guide](../gettingstarted.md).
-{: .tip}
+> Compose V1 no longer receives updates and will not be available in new releases of Docker Desktop after June 2023.
+>
+> Compose V2 is included with all currently supported versions of Docker Desktop.
+> For more information, see [Migrate to Compose V2](/compose/migrate).

 <div class="component-container">
   <!--start row-->